KRUI-FM: Notable shows

 In 2010, KRUI began broadcasting Live from Prairie Lights, a series of readings by various authors speaking at the local bookstore Prairie Lights.
 Live from Prairie Lights was previously aired by WSUI until 2008.

 KRUI also broadcasts WorldCanvass, a show presented by the International Programs Department at the University of Iowa which explores topics of an international scope.

 On March 8, 2011 KRUI interviewed Wikipedia co-founder Jimmy Wales, who was on campus to speak at a University of Iowa Lecture Committee event.

 Little Village Magazine, a local music, arts, and news magazine, also has a show called Little Village Live.
 The show broadcasts live performances from local and non local bands from Public Space One, a local music and arts venue.

 KRUI began to broadcast Iowa Hawkeyes athletics in 1984, broadcasting Iowa Women's basketball and Men's baseball live play-by-play.
 The station debuted its play-by-play for Iowa football in Evanston, Ill., for the Iowa-Northwestern football game in 2012.

 On April 18, 2015 KRUI celebrated 30 years of broadcasting on the FM dial.

 Wednesday, March 4, 2020 marked the first live appearance on KRUI with radio hall of fame inductee Jason Mutz.

+In 2024, KRUI will celebrate its 40th Birthday in an event hosted by online content director John Glab.

 Currently, the Bijou Banter Podcast airs live every Friday afternoon during the Fall and Spring academic semesters.